CCurl/s3/README.md

-x|XXX| (--a n)    a: BYTE address of XXX, n:number of chars. z      (a--)      ZTYPE: Output the formatted string at BYTE address a (see "). t      (a--)      TYPE: Output the NULL-terminated string at BYTE address a (faster, no formatting). k?     (--f)      TODO: f: 1 if a character is waiting in the input buffer, else 0. k@     (--c)      TODO: c: next character from the input buffer.
+x|XXX| (--a n)    a: BYTE address of XXX, n:number of chars. z      (a--)      ZTYPE: Output the formatted string at BYTE address a (see "). t      (a--)      TYPE: Output the NULL-terminated string at BYTE address a (faster, no formatting). k?     (--f)      f: 1 if a character is waiting in the input buffer, else 0.
+(TODO: Linux) k@     (--c)      c: next character from the input buffer.
 If no character, wait.
+(TODO: Linux)

 *** CONDITIONS/LOOPS/FLOW CONTROL ***